 The brother and sister gemstones

 The other gemstones or minerals can be Turquoise, Chrysocolla, or Azurite.
-The combination between malachite and azurite is called ‘azurmalachite’, and contains copper as well.
+The combination of malachite and azurite is called ‘azurmalachite’, and contains copper as well.

-That azurmalachite is a stunning gemstone since the blues of the azurite mingles with the green of the malachite.
+That azurmalachite is a stunning gemstone since the blues of the azurite mingle with the green of the malachite.

 The other mixture is called the Eilat stone, found in Israel.
 This gemstone has turquoise and green colors in one stone.

 The green stone is associated with Venus and Jupiter, which implies it can enlighten thoughts and feelings, absorb negative energy (Venus) and broaden your mind to get new knowledge (Jupiter).

 According to the believers, this gemstone has strong energy, that works perfectly for protection and healing.
 And it is called the ‘stone of transformation’ since wearing it you can get rid of self-destructive habits.